KarthikSaladi047/Azure-Pipeline-Project/README.md

 ## 3. Architecture:
 ![Developers](https://user-images.githubusercontent.com/105864615/214238240-1cc1fbec-9075-4a9d-ab99-2624e477d58e.jpg)
 - The pipeline will be triggered by a push to the `main` branch in GitHub.
-- The pipeline will include five stages: Terraform, Build & Test React Application, Build & Push Docker Image, Get, Set & Replace Build Id and Deploy.
+- The pipeline will include five stages: Terraform, Build & Test React Application, Build & Push Docker Image, Replace Build Id and Deploy.
 - Terraform will be used to provision an AKS cluster in Azure.
 - NPM is used to build and test application
 - The application will be built and containerized using Docker.